-As the second most-consumed beverage in the world, coffee’s effectiveness can’t be denied.
+As the second most-consumed beverage in the world, coffee’s popularity can’t be denied.
 And we owe it all to a little chemical called caffeine.

 Caffeine is a natural stimulant found not only in coffee, but tea and chocolate as well.
-It’s the world’s most widely consumed psychoactive drug, commonly used for helping jump-start the day.
+It’s the world’s most widely consumed psychoactive drug, commonly used to jump-start the day.
 However, this potent little pick-me-up of a chemical has some negative side effects like jitters and the midday crash.

-For those jonesing for the flavor we all love but without the crash, there’s the decaf option.
-Decaf coffee is mainly coffee with 3% or less caffeine in it.
-It’s actually rare to find a decaf coffee that is 100% caffeine-free.
-The determining factor is loosely based on which method is used to remove the caffeine from the coffee.
+If you’re looking for the flavor we all love but without the crash, you may want to try the decaf option.
+Decaf coffee is generally coffee with 3% or less caffeine in it, and it’s rare to find a decaf coffee that is 100% caffeine-free.
+The coffee’s exact caffeine content depends on which decaffeinating method is used.

-There are four methods for removing caffeine from coffee beans: direct solvent, indirect solvent, Swiss water process, and supercritical carbon dioxide process.
+There are four methods for removing caffeine from coffee beans: direct solvent, indirect solvent, supercritical carbon dioxide process, and Swiss water process.

 Each of these processes requires that the coffee beans be unroasted.
-It’s important that the coffee beans are in their raw green state during decaffeination, because the beans not only lose caffeine in this process, but flavors as well.
-If decaf coffee were roasted first, then decaffeinated, the taste would resemble the taste of straw.
+It’s important that the coffee beans are in their raw green state during decaffeination because the beans not only lose caffeine in this process, but flavors as well.
+If decaf coffee were roasted first, then decaffeinated, the taste would resemble straw.

 The solvent methods call for the use of either methylene chloride or ethyl acetate.
 These scientific names can sound a bit scary, but both solvents were deemed healthy by the US Food and Drug Administration.
 The FDA guidelines allow up to 10 parts per million of remaining methylene afterwards.
 However, the decaf processes usually call for solutions containing no more than one part per million.